Hot Chicken Salad with Potato Chips

 Hot Chicken Salad: Frequently Asked Questions

 Use potato chips that you like!
 I used kettle cooked potato chips, just a regular variety.
 I think jalapeño chips or cheese flavored chips would be good, too!
+Or how about dill pickle flavored chips?!

 Cut a croissant in half and spoon the hot chicken salad in the middle.
 Top with lettuce and tomato, and serve.
 It would also be good on baguette or thick slices of toast.
+If you like potato chips in your sandwiches, this is a must-try!

 This recipe doesn’t have any gluten-containing ingredients (but check the labels of any packaged items just to be sure!).
 Serve it with gluten-free crackers or veggies to enjoy it without any gluten.